 For serialized or uniquely identified resources, if the logical and technical unique identifiers are not changed by an event, such as moving a vehicle to another location without any changes to its custody (and assuming location is not part of the logical identifier), the resource does not behave like a stock and is not decremented or incremented.

 For example, a bank account might contain a number of "virtual accounts" that a group manages itself, outside the bank's knowledge.
-Or, a bike shed might contain 10 bikes, which are identified and tracked by their serial numbers as individual resources.
+Or, a makerspace network shared packages of resources for projects, where the package moved as a whole, but the resources inside were what the project used.
+Or, a bike shed resource might contain 10 bikes, which are identified and tracked by their serial numbers as individual resources.